The number of plugins you can install on your WordPress site exceeds 50,000. Although you wouldn’t by any means want to install all of them.

 Depending on which plugins you have installed, how many are active, how they are coded, and what their purpose is, a number of potential issues can arise.

 To avoid issues, it is also important that you uninstall any WordPress plug-ins that you don’t want to use, as they can become a potential liability.
 Keeping unnecessary files on your site also increases your WordPress backup size.
-This means that it will take more time for you to download or restore backup.
+This means that it will take more time for you to download or restore the backup.

 It’s also vital that you keep your chosen plug-ins up-to-date.
 Using the most recently released versions will reduce script conflicts (which will affect your website’s performance) and decrease the chances of your website becoming vulnerable to spammers and hackers.
 In addition to updating to the latest versions, consider only using plugins that are compatible with your version of WordPress.